arm-hpc-user-group/iwahpce-2023/README.md

 08:30-08:35 : Opening remarks by Miwako Tsuji and Mitsuhisa Sato

-08:35-09:08 : Keynote talk "Experiences from 4 years of running a production Arm-based supercomputer" by Simon McIntosh-Smith
+08:35-09:08 : Keynote talk "Experiences from 4 years of running a production Arm-based supercomputer" by Simon McIntosh-Smith [[Slide]](McIntosh-Smith.pdf)

 09:08-09:38 : "Performance Study on CPU based Machine Learning with PyTorch" by Smeet Chheda, Anthony Curtis, Eva Siegmann and Barbara Chapman